 Moisture is your bathroom’s greatest enemy.
 Mold and mildew will make quick work of any renovation you’ve done so be sure to install a vent fan of appropriate CFMs for the square footage of your bathroom.
 The rough guide is one CFM per square foot for bathrooms of one hundred square feet or smaller.
 New designs are quieter and more stylish than ever and are a must have for any bathroom remodel project.

-So when planning your next bathroom remodel project, keep these 10 tips above in mind and everything will go smoothly.
+So when planning your next bathroom project, keep these 7 tips in mind and everything will go smoothly.